Drew VerHagen

-Drew Edward VerHagen (born October 22, 1990) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
-He previously played in MLB for the Detroit Tigers from 2014 to 2019.
-He also played for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB) from 2020 to 2021.
+Drew Edward VerHagen (born October 22, 1990) is an American professional baseball pitcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers and St. Louis Cardinals.

+VerHagen played college baseball for the University of Oklahoma and Vanderbilt University.
+The Tigers selected him in the 2012 MLB draft and he played for them from 2014 to 2019.
+VerHagen played for the Fighters in NPB from 2020 to 2021 and in MLB for the St. Louis Cardinals from 2022 to 2023.
+He re-signed with the Fighters for the 2024 season.

 Early life

 VerHagen attended Rockwall-Heath High School in Heath, Texas, where he was a three-year letter winner.
 VerHagen did not pitch his senior year due to having Tommy John surgery on his right elbow.

 College career

 VerHagen began his collegiate career by enrolling at the University of Oklahoma in 2010, where he pitched 13 1/3 innings with a 3.38 earned run average (ERA) for the Oklahoma Sooners.
 He spent the summer with the Hyannis Harbor Hawks of the Cape Cod League, where he was 0–1 with a 1.66 ERA.

 The following year he transferred to Navarro College, where he was a member of the 2011 National Junior College Athletic Association JUCO World Series championship team.
 VerHagen then transferred to Vanderbilt University, where he made 27 appearances, including seven starts, and went 6–3 with a 3.50 ERA in 69 1/3 innings for the Vanderbilt Commodores in 2012.